 - La Rose has the fastest internet we encountered in all of Africa, and each room is equipped with American plugs.

-- You’re within walking distance of Long Street and the V&A Waterfront, which means you can easily reach most of the city’s best restaurants on foot.
+- You’re within walking distance of Long Street, Bree Street, and the V&A Waterfront, which means you can easily reach most of the city’s best restaurants on foot.

 The full scoop- While set away from Cape Town’s main tourist attractions, the seaside drive to Hout Bay Manor is nothing short of breathtaking.
 Once you’re there, you’ll have everything you’ll need within the hotel’s confines to sustain yourself.
 Pure, the hotel’s restaurant, offers inspired gourmet dining daily, along with themed events like women’s teas, Alice in Wonderland parties, and wine and dine evenings where the lead chef’s dishes are paired with exceptional South African wines (more about this restaurant in a future post).
 Cecile and Boyd’s are responsible for the hotel’s interior, which can be described as African chic with the perfect mix of whimsy and class, peppered with unique ethnic pieces.
 The animal lover will appreciate that taxidermied animals are replaced with paper mache busts of Africa’s Big 5.
 The child in you will be tickled by rubber duckies for your bath, candy jars throughout the entire hotel, and playful pieces like this gargantuan lamp: